-The call for applications for the Spring 2025 cohort is now open.
-The application deadline is Monday, February 24, 2025.
+The call for applications for the Fall 2025 cohort is now open.
+The application deadline is Monday, 8 September, 2025.

 Spark grants aim to stimulate unusual collaborations to address societal challenges.
-The grants offer initial financial support to start building a committed project team and explore the potential of an idea and/or test whether it can be taken further and developed into a project application, for an Unusual Collaborations grant or another funding scheme.
+The granting scheme offers initial financial support to start building a committed project team and explore the potential of an idea and/or test whether it can be taken further and developed into a project application, for an Unusual Collaborations grant or another funding scheme.

 Spark grants are thus a low-threshold stimulus to support connection with others outside one’s own disciplinary background, to initiate collaboration around a research idea, to share knowledge and best practices, and to develop something together.